ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 As you can see, you can pass some text as an argument in the `describe` call.
 This is usually the name of the class you're testing and it'll be shown when running the tests.
 For the tests themselves, you can also pass some text which will be shown.
-These are mainly used for you to be able to identify the tests if they fail.
+These are mainly used for you to be able to identify failing tests.
-The text should describe what's being tested, like "It should get the brand of the car", could be written as `it('should get the brand of the car', () => ...`.
+The text should describe what's being tested, for example "It should get the brand of the car", could be written as `it('should get the brand of the car', () => ...`.

 ## Writing the actual tests
 There are multiple ways to write unit tests for an Angular app.
 Either you use the Angular TestBed, the ReflectiveInjector or you simply call the constructor of the class directly.
-ReflectiveInjector and TestBed are kind of the same approach, so I'll only be discussing TestBed here.
+ReflectiveInjector and TestBed have a similar approach, so I'll only be discussing TestBed here.
 It's something pretty cool Angular came up with in order to test your components.
 TestBed can create components and injects all its dependencies.
 The instance of the component that is returned can then be used for testing.